open-policy-agent/opa/docs/content/storage.md

 ---
-title: Disk Storage
+title: Storage
-kind: misc
+kind: operations
-weight: 10
+weight: 60
 ---

+## Disk

 This page outlines configuration options relevant to using the disk storage feature of OPA.